Pmair20/Online-Shopping-System-GUI/README.md

 # Online-Shopping-System-GUI
-A GUI based on python programming using Tkinter
+A Graphical User Interface Based on Python Tkinter that replicates online shopping.